Travelling Overseas with Electronic Devices (User Guidance)

-Download ACSC Protect: Travelling overseas with electronic devices (PDF), December 2012
+Download ACSC Protect: Travelling Overseas with Electronic Devices (User Guidance) (PDF), January 2019

-- All government employees should ensure they carefully consider information security risks when using an electronic device while overseas.
-The compromise of your device could have an impact on your department, its information and its reputation.
-In most countries you have no expectation of privacy in internet cafés, hotels, offices or public places.
+All employees should ensure they carefully consider security risks when using electronic devices while overseas.
+The compromise of devices could have an impact on your organisation, its information and its reputation.
+In most countries you have no expectation of privacy in internet cafes, hotels, offices or public places.

-- Your IT department will assist you prior to travelling, however, when you are travelling it is your responsibility to ensure the security of your information.
-This document provides steps to take before, during and after you travel to maximise the security of your electronic device and the information held on it.
+Your IT staff should assist you prior to travelling, however when you are travelling it is your responsibility to ensure the security of your information.
+This document provides steps to take before, during and after you travel to maximise the security of devices and the information held on them.

 Before you travel

-- Consult your IT security staff prior to departure.
-They can confirm that your device’s configuration is correct and that all updates, patches, encryption and antivirus software have been installed.
+Consult IT staff prior to departure.
+They can confirm that each device’s configuration is correct and that all updates, patches, encryption and antivirus software have been installed.
 They may also advise on further security measures such as emergency information sanitisation procedures if you are travelling to a high-risk location.

-Remove all non-essential data from the device, in particular, reconsider the need to take sensitive (for example, Sensitive: Cabinet) or classified information overseas.
+Remove all non-essential data from devices.
+In particular, reconsider the need to take sensitive or classified information overseas.

-- Disable any feature or software that is not required for the trip.
-The less software on the device, the smaller the opportunity to exploit and gain access to the device through software vulnerabilities.
+Disable any feature or software that is not required for the trip.
+The less software on devices, the smaller the opportunity to exploit and gain access to devices through software vulnerabilities.

 Disable Bluetooth and wireless capabilities and the ability to ‘auto-join’ a network.
-This will prevent your device from inadvertently connecting to untrusted networks.
+This will prevent devices from inadvertently connecting to untrusted networks.

 Ensure strong passwords are used.
-A password should be either a long simple password (at least 12 alphanumeric characters) or a complex password (at least 9 characters featuring a combination of upper and lower case characters, numbers and symbols).
+A password should be either a long simple password (at least 12 alphabetic characters) or a complex password (at least 9 characters featuring a combination of upper and lower case characters, numbers and symbols).
 This guidance is based on requirements outlined in the ISM.
-However, agencies should consult available device-specific guidance, such as that contained in ASD hardening guides, as password policies may differ from the generic advice in the ISM.
-A password should never be written down and stored with the device.
-For devices such as smartphones and tablet PCs, enable a short automatic screen-lock after which the password will automatically need to be re-entered.
+However, organisations should consult any available device-specific hardening guides, as password policies may differ from the advice in the ISM.
+A password should never be written down and stored with a device.
+For devices such as smart phones, tablets and laptops enable a short automatic screen-lock after which the password will automatically need to be re-entered.

-- Back up your data before you travel.
-If your device becomes compromised, you may not have the opportunity to recover data from it.
+Back-up your data before you travel.
+If a device becomes compromised, you may not have the opportunity to recover data from it.

 While you are travelling

-- Maintain physical control over devices, not only to minimise the risk of theft or loss, but also to protect the confidentiality of information stored on the device.
-It is advisable to keep your device in your possession at all times and not trust hotels or other services to provide physical protection of equipment.
-Never check your device in as luggage; devices should be taken onto the plane as hand luggage.
+Maintain physical control over devices, not only to minimise the risk of theft or loss, but also to protect the confidentiality of information stored on devices.
+It is advisable to keep devices in your possession at all times and not trust hotels or other services to provide physical protection of devices.
+Never check your devices in as luggage; devices should be taken onto the plane as hand luggage.

-- Do not connect to open Wi-Fi networks for business purposes.
+Do not connect to open Wi-Fi networks for business purposes.
 Only wireless communications that are needed and can be secured should be enabled.
-Instead, connect back to your agency virtual private network (VPN) to use the internet.
-This ensures that all browsing traffic goes through your agency's internet gateway and is subject to normal security controls implemented by your agency.
+Instead, connect back to your organisation via a Virtual Private Network (VPN) to use the Internet.
+This ensures that all browsing traffic goes through your organisation’s internet gateway and is subject to normal security controls implemented by your organisation.

-- Do not use the device to store or communicate information above the classification of the device.
+Do not use devices to store or communicate information above its approved sensitivity or classification level.
 This includes sending information via email.

-- Where possible, avoid using a non-agency-controlled web-based email service, such as Gmail, Hotmail or Yahoo, for business purposes.
-Using such services for conducting government business can increase the risk of unauthorised disclosure of official information, as well as bypassing any security measures your agency has put in place to protect your device.
-Malicious cyber actors are also known to send socially-engineered emails from webmail accounts.
-Using a webmail account for work purposes makes recipients more likely to accept a socially-engineered email that has a business-related subject.
+Where possible, avoid using a non-organisation controlled web-based email service, such as Gmail, Hotmail or Yahoo, for business purposes.
+Using such services for business purposes can increase the risk of unauthorised disclosure of business information, as well as bypass any security measures your organisation has put in place to protect your devices.

-- Clear your web browser after each use.
+Clear your web browser after each use.
 This includes deleting the history files, cache, cookies, URL and temporary internet files.
-This should ensure there is no remaining information available should someone else obtain access to the device.
+This should ensure that there is no remaining information available should someone else obtain access to a device.

-Avoid connecting USB devices such as iPhones, iPods and portable storage devices, or playing illegitimate CDs or DVDs, unless you are confident that the device is reputable.
-Gift USB devices, CDs or DVDs are an easy method to distribute malicious software.
+Avoid connecting USB devices such as iPhones, iPods and portable storage devices, or playing illegitimate CDs and DVDs unless you are confident that the device is reputable.
+Gifted USB devices, CDs or DVDs are an easy method to distribute malicious software.